-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 On the other end of this text message is a high school quarterback, Miles says.
 At LSU, where he spent more than a decade, winning a national championship and finishing with an overall record of 114-34, recruiting was often thought to be his signature skill.
 But Kansas is not a place, historically, that the Patrick Petersons, Odell Beckham Jrs. or Tyrann Mathieus would consider.
 Miles hopes this player is one of many who will help him change that narrative.

 What is clear, as he sits behind his white desk in silence, is that Miles has taken spectacular care of himself since he's been away.
-His face his tan.
+His face is tan.
 His body looks lean and healthy.

 He credits sleep for his youthful appearance, which is not something you'll often hear from a head football coach.
 Most wear their insomnia like a badge of honor, but Miles seems at peace back in a position that regularly produces 18-hour work days.